ZDev22/ZEngine/README.txt

-A sprite-based C++ Vulkan engine - supports WINDOWS, and maybe LINUX.
+A sprite-based C++ Vulkan engine - supports WINDOWS, and can run on LINUX.

-Requires C++ installed on your computer to run.
+Requires mingw64 from MSYS2, VULKAN, and CMake in your systems's PATH to run.

 Still in development!
 Shared so you guys can look at my code!